aliyun/aliyun-oss-python-sdk/README.rst

 Overview
 ----

 Alibaba Cloud Object Storage Python SDK 2.x.
 This version is not compatible with the previous version (Version 0.x).
-The package name is "oss2" to avoid conflict with previous versions.
+The package name is `oss2` to avoid conflict with previous versions.

-The SDK of this version is dependent on the third-party HTTP library 'requests <https://github.com/kennethreitz/requests>' and 'crcmod'.
+The SDK of this version is dependent on the third-party HTTP library `requests <https://github.com/kennethreitz/requests>`_ and `crcmod`.
 Install the SDK following the methods below.

 Note:

-    This version does not contain the 'osscmd' command line tool.
+    This version does not contain the `osscmd` command line tool.

 Run environment
 --------